Last Updated on: 24th October 2024, 02:20 pm

 Starting the Journey

-Beginning our tour around 7:00, we started the day by checking out some dinosaur bones that are trapped in the rock.
+Beginning our tour around 7:00, we started the day by checking out some dinosaur bones that are trapped in layers of rock.
 The fact that these bones – which now appear purple – are embedded so high up in the rock reveals how drastically different this landscape would’ve appeared hundreds of millions of years ago.

 Notably, many of the landmarks throughout Cathedral Valley were formed as a result of events that took place during the Jurassic period.